How to organize games and puzzles so you never lose a piece again.

-Ask any mom or dad for that matter, what is one of the trickiest things to organize and they will tell you.
+Ask any mom or dad for that matter, which is one of the trickiest things to organize and they will tell you.

-If you are like me you have a precariously tall stack of games that threatens to tumble every time I go into our attic.
+If you are like me then you may just have a precariously tall stack of games that threatens to tumble every time you go into your closet or attic.
+And no matter how hard you try to pull out a game then rest tend to come falling down with game pieces go every which way.

 I finally decided it was time to get those games sorted, repaired, and put into a system that would be neat and easy to access.
 I needed a system that would simply organize our games and puzzles.

-I found a system of ditching the boxes and putting all the pieces and directions into bags neatly labeled and attached to the boards.
+I did all this research and finally found a system of ditching the boxes and putting all the pieces and directions into bags neatly labeled and attached to the boards.
+Sure a great idea in theory, but for our family?
+It totally did NOT work.

 Sure it looked neat and tidy but after that first day, it never looked that way again.